-The judicial system will operate differently too.
+The judicial system will operate differently, too.
 I think judges are going to have to adapt as well.
-And those adaptations will be challenging for some judges and less challenging for others, but I think at the end of the day, the legal system will be better as a result of this.
+Those adaptations will be challenging for some judges and less challenging for others, but I think at the end of the day, the legal system will be better as a result of this.

 2. We are affected by COVID-19 but not broken for the future

 Ryan Reiffert, Business Attorney